a linear map.

 Even more important is the case of when is replaced by an appropriate moduli space of connection?, instantons, holomorphic structures or some other objects related to Fredholm operators for which the determinants can be defined.

 There is a specific version called Quillen’s determinant line bundle which is certain line bundle over the moduli space of complex structures on a fixed smooth vector bundle over a fixed Riemann surface .
 A complex structure on the bundle corresponds to an operator which in local coordinates looks as where is a smooth matrix valued function.
 The set of such operators is an affine space whose underlying vector space is the space of -End-valued forms .
 Then again a determinant is an element of a line where is taking the top exterior power.
 Now one has a family depending on what determines a holomorphic line bundle over .
 This is the determinant line bundle.

 If we had a trivialization of the Quillen’s determinant line bundle, then we could identify every section with a holomorphic function on the base space, hence a holomorphic rule giving a number to a Cauchy-Riemann operator.
 For this one restricts first to the component consisting of the operators with the zero Fredholm index.
-Next, one considers the corresponding Laplace operator and its determinant related to the zeta function.
+Next, one considers the corresponding Laplace operator and its functional determinant related to the zeta function of an elliptic differential operator.
 (This is related to the analytic torsion).

 The Quillen’s determinant line bundle is defined in general on the whole and its pullback to is isomorphic to the pullback of the determinant bundle on ; in fact the Quillen’s version can be reconstructed from this pullback by certain quotienting construction.